Official: Merck to help produce rival J&J’s COVID-19 vaccine

 The assistance from Merck was expected to help J&J meet its production commitments and expand supply even further, but the administration did not immediately provide specifics.

-President Joe Biden is set to highlight the development in a speech Tuesday afternoon.
+President Joe Biden is set to highlight the development in a speech Tuesday afternoon, as his administration now expects to have enough supply of the three approved vaccines to inoculate all eligible American adults by June — though actually delivering the injections could take longer.

 The official confirmed Merck’s involvement on condition of anonymity ahead of Biden’s public announcement.
 The news was first reported by The Washington Post.

+It was not immediately clear when the effect of Merck’s assistance would be reflected in supply.
+Previously, federal officials have cautioned that setting up the highly specialized manufacturing lines to produce vaccines would take months.

+Merck halted its own plans to develop a coronavirus vaccine earlier this year, finding that their candidates were generating an inferior immune system response compared with other vaccines.
+It said it would instead focus its work on developing treatments for COVID-19.